Research Article

 How to Cite

 Emmanuel, O., Bin, Z., Clement, I., Li, Y., & Gen-Zhe, H. (2020).
 Microstructure and Hardness Profiles of Hybrid Laser-Arc Welded Joint for UltrahighStrength Steel..
-Nigerian Journal of Material Science and Engineering, 10(1), 1-9.
+Nigerian Journal of Materials Science and Engineering, 10(1), 1-9.

-O. Emmanuel, Z. Bin, I. Clement, Y. Li, and H. Gen-Zhe, "Microstructure and Hardness Profiles of Hybrid Laser-Arc Welded Joint for UltrahighStrength Steel.," Nigerian Journal of Material Science and Engineering, vol. 10, no. 1, pp. 1-9, June 2020.
+O. Emmanuel, Z. Bin, I. Clement, Y. Li, and H. Gen-Zhe, "Microstructure and Hardness Profiles of Hybrid Laser-Arc Welded Joint for UltrahighStrength Steel.," Nigerian Journal of Materials Science and Engineering, vol. 10, no. 1, pp. 1-9, June 2020.

 Share this article: